gustwindjs/gustwind/DEV.md

 ## Publishing to npm

-1. `deno task build:gustwind-for-npm <VERSION>` where `VERSION` is `0.1.0` for example.
-This packaging helper is one of the remaining Deno-based internal tools and should be replaced or removed as the migration completes.
+1. `npm run build:npm:gustwind -- <VERSION>` where `VERSION` is `0.1.0` for example.
+This packaging helper still uses Deno internally today and should be replaced or removed as the migration completes.
 2. `cd gustwind/npm`
 3. `npm publish`.
 You may need to pass `--otp` here as well (preferred for security)